what is medicare part a

 Avoid the Part A Late Enrollment Penalty

 If you don’t qualify for premium-free Medicare Part A and choose not to buy it when you first become eligible for Medicare, your premium may go up 10%.
-Plus, you’ll need to pay the increased premium twice the number of years you didn’t sign up.
+Plus, you’ll need to pay the increased premium twice how many years you didn’t sign up.

 Medicare Part A Deductible 2025